Debenhams stakeholders are understood to be preparing to place the department store chain into administration as soon as next week.

 The department store retailer, which employs 22,000 people, is understood to be preparing to file a notice of intention to appoint administrators in a bid to protect itself from creditors amid the coronavirus pandemic.

-According to Sky News KPMG is among the accountancy firms that has been put on standby to handle the process, were it to go ahead.
+KPMG is among the accountancy firms that have been put on standby to handle the process, were it to go ahead, Sky News reported.